GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ### Load devices
 In the section you go through the authorization steps that enable the spreadsheet to retrieve information from GCP and use the spreadsheet to fetch your device id from Cloud IoT Core.
 1. Click **IoT** > **Load Devices** and first time the sidebar opens.
-1. Click **Authorize** link in the sidebar and follow through the authorization follow to allow the script to access the IoT Core API on your behalf.
+1. Click the **Authorize** link in the sidebar and follow through the authorization follow to allow the script to access the IoT Core API on your behalf.
 1. When the OAuth2 flow is successful a new tab is opened with message: **Success!
 You can close this tab.**
 1. Close the tab.
 1. Click **IoT** > **Load Devices** once again and verify your device name gets populated under the devices column